tmonj1/sphinx-howto/README.md

 # sphinx-devcontainer

 sphinx-devcontainer is a setup of Sphinx document creation environment using VSCode and Remote-Container extension.
-Using this repo, you can quickly start writing technical document without downloading ,installing and configuring lots of tools and libraries.
+Using this repo, you can quickly start writing technical document and generate output in html and pdf format without any hustle of downloading ,installing and configuring lots of tools and libraries.

 ## 1. Requirements